-A shareholder will be disqualified from AMRS eligibility if the shareholder intends to make a formal takeover bid for the company or to propose a transaction that would give the shareholder effective control over the company10 or, after the amendments come into effect on May 9, 2016, the shareholder solicits proxies (including private solicitation under an exemption) in support of dissident board nominees or in opposition to a merger.11 Notably, merely having an intention to propose a dissident slate at a shareholders' meeting or holding securities for the purpose of influencing the control or management of the company do not disqualify the shareholder from relying on the AMRS.
+A shareholder will be disqualified from AMRS eligibility if the shareholder intends to make a formal takeover bid for the company or to propose a transaction that would give the shareholder effective control over the company.
+A shareholder is also disqualified if the shareholder solicits proxies (including via private solicitation under an exemption) in support of dissident board nominees or in support of a merger not supported by the issuer's management or in opposition to a merger proposed by the issuer's management.10 Notably, merely having an intention to propose a dissident slate at a shareholders' meeting or holding securities for the purpose of influencing the control or management of the company do not disqualify the shareholder from relying on the AMRS.
 This is in contrast to Rule 13d, which requires a shareholder to switch from a Schedule 13G filing to a Schedule 13D filing if its intention changes from being a passive investor to being active (for example, as a result of deciding to propose a nominee for the board or merely having the purpose or effect of influencing the control of the company).